$Z$-critical connections and Bridgeland stability conditions: Preliminaries

-\begin{proof} We use the elementary fact that one can write a polynomial of degree two Note that Equation \eqref{eqn:surfaces} can be rewritten which therefore implies Thus in this notation the subsolution condition asks that there is an $\alpha' \in c_1(L)$ such that in the sense that this closed $(1,1)$-form is K\"ahler.
-Equivalently, the subsolution condition asks that $\Im( e^{-i\phi} Z_{\Omega}'(E))$ is a K\"ahler class.
+\begin{proof} We use the elementary fact that one can write a polynomial of degree two Note that Equation \eqref{eqn:surfaces} can be rewritten which therefore implies Thus in this notation the subsolution condition asks that there is an $\alpha \in c_1(L)$ such that in the sense that this closed $(1,1)$-form is K\"ahler.
+Equivalently, the subsolution condition asks that $\Im( e^{-i\phi} Z_{\Omega}'(A))$ is a K\"ahler class.

-By Yau's solution of the Calabi conjecture \cite{yau}, since by assumption $\frac{1}{4}\beta^2 - \gamma>0$ is a volume form, the equivalent equation admits a solution if and only if the class $[\alpha + (1/2)\beta]$ is a K\"ahler class, which by the previous paragraph is our subsolution condition.
+By Yau's solution of the Calabi conjecture \cite{yau}, since by assumption $\frac{1}{4}\beta^2 - a\gamma>0$ is a volume form, the equivalent equation admits a solution if and only if the class $\pm[a\alpha + (1/2)\beta]$ is a K\"ahler class (the case $-[a \alpha + (1/2) \beta]$ being K\"ahler corresponds to the alternative subsolution condition where $\Im(e^{-i\varphi} \tilde Z') < 0$; this case can be similarly dealt with above by applying the Demailly--P\u{a}un theorem to the negation of this class), which by the previous paragraph is our subsolution condition.
 Thus $(i)$ is equivalent to $(ii)$.

-What remains to be shown is that the inequality $\phi_{\Omega, C} < \phi_{\Omega,X}$ for all curves $C \subset X$ is equivalent to $\Im( e^{-i\phi} Z_{\Omega}'(E))$ being a K\"ahler class.
-To show this, first of all note that the inequality is equivalent to By Demailly--P\u{a}un's generalisation of the Nakai-Moishezon criterion to K\"ahler classes \cite{DP}, for $\Im( e^{-i\phi} Z_{\Omega}'(E))$ to be a K\"ahler class it is equivalent to ask for positivity of the integral for all curves $C \subset X$.
+What remains to be shown is that the inequality $\phi_{\Omega, C} < \phi_{\Omega,X}$ for all curves $C \subset X$ is equivalent to $\Im( e^{-i\phi} Z_{\Omega}'(L))$ being a K\"ahler class.
+To show this, first of all note that the inequality is equivalent to By Demailly--P\u{a}un's generalisation of the Nakai-Moishezon criterion to K\"ahler classes \cite{DP}, for $\Im( e^{-i\phi} Z_{\Omega}'(L))$ to be a K\"ahler class it is equivalent to ask for positivity of the integral for all curves $C \subset X$.
 Equations \eqref{eqn:explicitsubsoln} and \eqref{eqn:curve} imply hence showing that $(ii)$ is equivalent to $(iii)$.\end{proof}